Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 ### You need to enable Advanced Data Security for the SQLdb1 Azure SQL database.
 The solution must ensure that Azure Advanced Threat Protection (ATP) alerts are sent to <User1@contoso.com>.
 To complete this task, sign in to the Azure portal and modify the Azure resources

 -[x] BRAK ODPOWEIDZI

-### You need to ensure that the AzureBackupReport log for the Vault1 Recovery Services vault is stored in the WS11641655 Azure Log Analytics workspace.
-To complete this task, sign in to the Azure portal and modify the Azure resources

-- [ ] ...
-BRAK OPOWIEDZI

 ### You have an Azure subscription that contains the resources shown in the following table